 - 1. Poultry Identification deadline will be May 15th. - 2.
 All poultry must have a leg band.
-These bands may be purchased at the Extension Office. - All poultry shown on the fairgrounds (including 4-H, FFA, and Clover Kids) must have a blood test (Pullorum-Typhoid) on the day of entry. - 4.
-All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 20th, 2024. - 5.
-Each exhibitor may sell 3 meat chickens and must weigh at least 5 lbs. each to sell at the livestock auction.
-Cornish Game Hens need to weigh at least 21⁄2 lbs. to sell at the livestock auction. - 6.
-Each meat production entry and each egg production entry will consist of 3 chickens (this could be 1 rooster and 2 hens). - 7.
-Exhibition entries (Bantams and Large Breeds) may consist of one single bird. - 8.
-All exhibitors are limited to 16 total birds. - Exhibition birds and production birds will show separately, each having their own Grand Champion selection.
+These bands may be purchased at the Extension Office. - 3.
+All poultry shown on the fairgrounds (including 4-H, FFA, and Clover Kids) must have a blood test (Pullorum-Typhoid) on the day of entry. - 4.
+All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 2:00pm on Saturday July 19th, 2025. - 5.
+Each exhibitor may sell 3 meat chickens and they must weigh at least 5 lbs. each to sell at the livestock auction.
+Meat chickens under 5 lbs. and meat chickens over 12 lbs. will sell at the end of the poultry auction. \\ A chicken that is overweight is unhealthy for the overall well-being of the chicken. - 6.
+Cornish Game Hens need to weigh at least 21⁄2 lbs. to sell at the livestock auction.
+Cornish Game Hens under 2 1⁄2 lbs. will sell at the end of the poultry auction. - 7.
+Each meat production entry and each egg production entry will consist of 3 chickens (this could be 1 rooster and 2 hens). - 8.
+Exhibition entries (Bantams and Large Breeds) may consist of one single bird. - 9.
+All exhibitors are limited to 16 total birds. - 10.
+Exhibition birds and production birds will show separately, each having their own Grand Champion selection.